aovabo/blogger/testdata/posts/first.md

 ---
-title: Towards Automated Data Privacy Compliance in Africa - A Comparative Study of Legislation and a Proposal for a Unified Tool
+title: A Comprehensive Study of Data Privacy Laws in Africa - A Pathway to a Unified Privacy Engineering Tool
 publish_date: 2022-03-20
 abstract: This paper presents a comprehensive analysis of data privacy laws across Africa, examining the impact of the EU's GDPR and exploring the benefits and challenges of unified data privacy laws.
 It also proposes a tool for automating data privacy compliance, offering a practical solution for businesses, developers, and data protection officers in Africa.
 ---